saad-mo/educenter-hugo/exampleSite/content/english/pages/adacemy.md

 +++
 bg_image = ""
 description = "Academy page"
-title = "Adacemy"
+title = "Academy"

 +++
-this is the academy page
+this is the Academy page